-If you don’t feel that it’s cost effective to repair your property, you should contact the VOA as soon as possible.
+If you don’t feel that it’s cost effective to repair your property, you should tell the VOA using their online service as soon as possible.
 You need to provide all the evidence that your property is in a state of substantial disrepair, so that the valuation officer can investigate.

 Useful evidence includes: